VermaAman-tech/EE-782_Room_and_Industrial-Anomaly-Detection/method-1/README.md

 ## 🎯 Overview

-The Multimodal Room Monitor is a sophisticated system that captures synchronized video and audio data, processes them through multiple AI models, and fuses the information to provide intelligent insights about room activity.
+The Multimodal Anomaly detector is a sophisticated system that captures synchronized video and audio data, processes them through multiple AI models, and fuses the information to provide intelligent insights about room activity.
 It's designed to be fast, efficient, and runnable on standard laptops while leveraging cutting-edge deep learning models.

 ### Core Capabilities